Usage-based insurance programs

 If you are a safer driver than your demographic slice would suggest, then you’re likely to see the benefits almost immediately.
 In particular, this could have an impact on young drivers (16-20) who traditionally see the highest premiums.

 Furthermore, if you don’t drive very many miles per year, then you will also see benefits, particularly if you drive fewer than 10,000 miles in a year.
 You should see a sizable discount my using a mileage based policy.
+And that discount may not be your only benefit; committing to walking whenever possible, for instance, can help not only reduce your car insurance rates, but also help you be healthier.

 Finally, if your circumstances change midway through your policy (such as if you start working from home two days a week, or move nearer to your office) then you will see immediate premium reductions.